We look forward to you joining us soon, here is some info to get you started.

 Phone and Internet

 The base phone number is 1-868-669-8870.
-1-800 numbers do not work here.
-So your pre-paid phone cards will not work.
-Internet and phone access will not be available on campus.
+Internet and phone access may not be available on campus.
 We only have a few computers and they are designated for office use only.
 Your team leader will be able to email key people of your safe arrival, and other necessary communication from the office.
 You can receive emergency phone calls at the above phone number.
 Otherwise personal calls may be made at an international calling center in town for usually $1TT/minute, they may be difficult to get to.
 Also internet cafés are available but not easily accessible from the campus.
 They are usually $7-10TT/ for a half hour or hour (most are dial-up).

-Please note that there is no hot water or airconditioning in the dorms.
+Please note that there is no hot water or air conditioning in the on campus dorms.
 We occasionally do not have running water.
 Most places in Trinidad do not have hot water.
-Tap water is luke warm.
+However, tap water is naturally very warm.
 The water here is treated locally and safe to drink.
 There may be up to 8 persons in a room.